 Heavy breathing also happens in extreme heat conditions without any activities; this is also fine.

-Panting and being restless during rest in optimal weather conditions or at night when it’s not very hot is a sign of something serious.
+Abnormal heavy panting and being restless during rest in optimal weather conditions or at night when it’s not hot are signs of something serious.

 Reasons your dog is heavily panting and restless